 Hiring experts to help you deal with your mortgage is a wise choice.
-But even if you’re going to get the extra help, you should first learn how mortgages work.
-That way, you’ll be in the right position to explain what you need.
-You are then more likely to end up with the mortgage that is best for you.
+Even if you’re going to get the extra help, you should first learn how mortgages work.
+You will be in the right position to explain what your needs are.
+You are then more likely to end up with the mortgage that works best for your situation.

 A mortgage is a personal loan that is used to buy a home.
 Instead of saving up the entire cost of a home, you can pay just a portion upfront and pay the majority of the price over time.